Last updated in July 2020

 For your retirement, you should aim to have ten times your salary at age 67.
 How you get there is less important, but you may want to follow the milestones provided by Fidelity.
 Alternatively, you can save 25% of your income every year for retirement so you will be ready by 67.
 Be aware that Fidelity’s model is not free from limitations so I recommend saving a little bit more.

-If you are like me and do not have enough in your retirement pot, you may wish to consult my comprehensive list of 100 ways you can make money and create a regular income stream from side hustles to supplement your pension.
+If you are like me and do not have enough in your retirement pot, you may wish to create a regular income stream from side hustles to supplement your pension.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.